 3. Coconut Oil

-Adding coconut oil to your diet is easy; I love using it for cooking and baking, or even applying it directly on my skin.
+Best of all, adding coconut oil to your diet is easy.
+You can use it for cooking or baking or even try applying it directly to the skin.
 Beware that when cooking directly with coconut oil, the flavor can be a bit overpowering for some.
-If that’s the case, try using less of it.
+If that’s the case, try using a bit less.
 It’s also important to note that, at room temperature, coconut oil is solid, so it’s not the best choice when you need a healthy fat in liquid form.
 Additionally, when choosing a coconut oil, extra virgin varieties are best, as refined or processed coconut oils can eliminate many of the health benefits.

-4. Extra Virgin Olive Oil
+4. Extra-Virgin Olive Oil

 EVOO isn’t recommended for cooking at high temperatures because of its low smoke point, but it’s terrific for making salad dressings or drizzling over breads or cooked foods.